mooxphp/moox/_themes/README.md

     <br>
 </p>

-# TallUI Data
+# TallUI Themes

 Welcome to the TallUI project.
 We are in an early stage of development.
 We will soon publish our first components and packages for Laravel and the TALL-Stack.
 Stay tuned.

-TallUI Data packages are coming soon.
+TallUI Themes will be available soon.